trisulnsm/dinodoc/trisuldocs/docs/ug/ui/packages.md

 ### From a tar.gz or json file

-Plase upload a valid tar.gz or json file and click import button to import a dashboard
+Please upload a valid tar.gz or json file and click import button to import a dashboard

 Upload your dashboard file